Extended-Thunder/send-later/privacy-policy.md

 When we say we don't collect any identifying information, we mean it; our data collection server (which we host and control) does not even log your IP address.
 Furthermore, when we say we don't collect the data, we mean that it isn't even transmitted to our data collection server, i.e., we are careful to ensure that the add-on only transmits the data that is appropriate to collect.

-For those who are so inclined, you can <span class="notranslate" translate="no">[search our source code][telemetry]</span> to see exactly what data we are currently collecting.
+For those who are so inclined, you can [search our source code][telemetry] to see exactly what data we are currently collecting.

 ## How to opt out in or out of data collection